matiscodjia/FFGen/1_data_acquisition/README.md

 Main data acquisition module that:
 - Recursively scans directories for source code files
 - Extracts code snippets and metadata
-- Parses code into Abstract Syntax Trees (AST) using tree-sitter (optional not used for now)
 - Generates unique identifiers
 - Outputs structured data in parquet format